jpaulm/fbp-etl/src/main/java/com/jpaulmorrison/Step25/README.md

 - Go into Eclipse to fill in correct **package** names

-- Add jbdtypes.build/libs/ latest jar file using DrawFBP "Add Additional Jar Files"
+- Add `jbdtypes` latest jar file using DrawFBP "Add Additional Jar Files" - you should find it in your `.m2/repository/com/jpaulmorrison/jbdtypes` folder.

 - Use DrawFBP "Compile" function to compile, in this order: Book.java, Sale.java, BookSale.java